seojuice

 Can I use the API to submit URLs for indexing?
 No. URL submission was removed in 2020 after spam abuse.
 The Indexing API still exists but only works for job postings and livestream events; using it for regular content is against Google's policy.

 What language bindings does the API support?
 Officially: Python, Node, Java, PHP, Ruby, Go, .NET.
 Unofficially: anything that can hit a REST endpoint with a Bearer token.
-JSON shapes are identical across languages.
+The JSON shapes are identical across languages.

 Side-by-side comparison of free GSC UI, DIY GSC API dashboard, SEOJuice, SEMrush, and Ahrefs across cost, setup, maintenance